 - Avoid connecting to a USB port to charge mobile devices, as this may allow data to be accessed.

-- Choose seats carefully.
+- Choose your seats carefully.
 A window seat reduces contact with passing crew and passengers.

-- Avoid viewing sensitive information on your devices
+- Avoid viewing sensitive information on any mobile devices.

 At the airport

-- Follow the rules on queuing, maintaining a social distance and wearing face masks.
+- Follow any local rules on queuing, maintaining a social distance and wearing face masks.

 - Carry food/water on board if there is no inflight service.

 - Carry valuables, travel documents and medication securely with you and never in your checked baggage.